canonical/launchpad-manual/docs/developer/how-to/index.rst

 How-to guides
 =============

-These how-to guides take you through common processes for Launchpad developers, from creating a local setup and contributing changes, to operating and debugging the platform.
+Instructions to take you through common processes for Launchpad developers, from creating a local setup and contributing changes, to operating and debugging the platform.

 Get started
 -----------

-To get started with Launchpad, you'll need to get the source code and run a local development instance.
-You can also set up buildd and Soyuz to enable building using your local Launchpad instance.
+To get started with Launchpad development, you'll need to get the source code and run a local Launchpad instance.
+You can also set up buildd and Soyuz to enable local builds.

 - :ref:`Get the Launchpad source code <get-the-source-code>`
 - :ref:`Run Launchpad locally with quick set up <set-up-and-run-launchpad-quickstart>`
 - :ref:`Run Launchpad locally with advanced set up <set-up-and-run-launchpad-advanced>`
-- :ref:`Database set up <database-setup>`
+- :ref:`Set up the database <database-setup>`
 - :ref:`Deploy Soyuz locally <use-soyuz-locally>`
 - :ref:`Develop with Buildd <develop-with-buildd>`

 Operate Launchpad
 -----------------

-Once you have your own instance of Launchpad up and running, there are some common tasks you may need to undertake such as observing the build farm, checking the availability of frontends, triaging bugs, deploying changes to production, etc.
+Managing a running Launchpad instance involves monitoring the build farm, checking frontend availability, triaging bugs, administering users, and shipping changes to production.

 - :ref:`Get overview of build farm <get-overview-of-build-farm>`
 - :ref:`Check availability of frontends <check-availability-of-frontends>`